 How women-friendly are our cities?
 Are we actively thinking of all genders when we design them?
-The GDL members Eirliani Abdul Rahman and Elsa D' Silva try to shed some light on those questions at this years Global Media Forum in Bonn from 11-13 of June 2018.
+The GDL members Eirliani Abdul Rahman and Elsa D' Silva tried to shed some light on those questions at this years Global Media Forum in Bonn taking place from 11-13 of June 2018.

 Deutsche Welle's Global Media Forum (GMF) is an international media conference that brings together decision-makers, influencers, journalists, political scientists, civil society and academia.
 This year the GMF is all about Global Inequalities.
 This means discussing different facets of inequality as well as talking about obligations and responsibilities.

-With this in mind, GDL Members Eirliani and Elsa invite everyone to join them for a dynamic conversation with physical dimensions.
-The idea is that participants reveal their stance on an issue according to where they stand in the room.
+With this in mind, GDL Members Eirliani and Elsa invited everyone to join them for a dynamic conversation with physical dimensions.
+The idea was that participants reveal their stance on an issue according to where they stand in the room.
 Creative Tensions is a fresh approach to group dialogue that encourages openess and inspires empathy.
-Eirliani and Elsa expect participants to gain a greater understanding of the issues that impact women in a city, as well as a deeper insight into the need to include the gender perspective in the planning process.
+Eirliani and Elsa expected participants to gain a greater understanding of the issues that impact women in a city, as well as a deeper insight into the need to include the gender perspective in the planning process.

 Eirliani Abdul Rahman is co-founder of YAKIN (Youth, Adult survivors & Kin In Need), an NGO working on child rights and child protection issues, and a member of Twitter’s Safety & Trust Council.
 She is also Director at the Kailash Satyarthi Children’s Foundation.